-Ideally, a roof should not leak, have loose tiles or shingles, or be touching any trees or branches.
-Roof repairs become costly quick, and it’s not like you can live in a house comfortably without a functional roof over your head.)
+- Ideally, a roof should not leak, have loose tiles or shingles, or be touching any trees or branches.
+(I mean, it’s not like you can live in a house comfortably without a functional roof over your head.)

-- Additionally, insulation is often a cozy place for unwanted roommates like rats or raccoons, and once they make a home you’ll need a full or partial replacement of soiled insulation.
+- Additionally, insulation is often a cozy place for unwanted roommates, such as rats or raccoons.
+Once they make a home, you’ll need a full or partial replacement of soiled insulation.